-In September 2022, the Company completed the renewal of the Global Credit Line in the total amount of US\$ 875 million (equivalent to R\$ 4,565 million as of December 31, 2022).
+In September 2022, the Company completed the renewal of the Global Credit Line in the total amount of US\$ 875 million (equivalent to R\$ 4,236 million as of December 31, 2023) with maturity in September 2027.
 The transaction aims to provide liquidity to operations in North America and Latin America, including Brazil.
-The companies Gerdau S.A., Gerdau Açominas S.A. and Gerdau Aços Longos S.A. provide guarantee for this transaction, which matures in September 2027.
-As of December 31, 2022, no amount of this credit line was used.
+The companies Gerdau S.A., Gerdau Açominas S.A. and Gerdau Aços Longos S.A. provide guarantee for this transaction.
+As of December 31, 2023, no amount of this credit line was used.